PET imaging of pancreas

 Glucokinase (GK) is an isozyme to hexokinase, predominantly present in the β-cells and in hepatocytes in the liver.
 GK is regulated by glucokinase activators (GKAs), small molecules which stabilize the bound state between GK and its substrates.
 GKAs have been considered as a promising target for drug development, providing also candidates for PET radiopharmaceutical development.
 [11C]AZ12504948 was not sufficiently specific to GK to be useful for imaging BCM, and it was also not optimal radiopharmaceutical for quantitation of GK in the liver (Jahan et al., 2015).

 Prostaglandin D2 receptor 2 (PTGDR2, CRTH2, GPR44, CD294) is expressed on certain white blood cells, especially Th2-cells, in spleen, and in the central nervous system.
 In pancreas, the expression is restricted to the β-cells.
-PTGDR2 antagonist AZD3825 has been shown to specifically bind to β-cells and human islet preparations with very little binding in exocrine pancreas.
-Its structural analogue [11C]AZ12204657 shows specific PTGRD2 binding in pancreas and spleen of pigs and nonhuman primates (Eriksson et al., 2018a) and in vitro in human pancreatic tissue (Jahan et al., 2018).
+PTGDR2 antagonists such as AZD3825 have been shown to specifically bind to β-cells and human islet preparations with very little binding in exocrine pancreas.
+PET radioligands, including [11C]AZ12204657 and [18F]MK-7246, have been developed (Eriksson et al., 2018a; Jahan et al., 2018; Cheung et al., 2023).

 Functional β-cells internalize divalent metal ions through voltage-dependent Ca2+ channels (VDCCs).
 Ca2+ flux has been used in in vitro β-cell studies.
 Manganese mimics Ca2+ and is transported through VDCCs; [52Mn]Mn2+ PET can be used to detect changes in BCM in mouse model of diabetes (Hernandez et al., 2017).
 The zinc transporter 8 (ZnT8) may also be a suitable target for imaging BCM (Eriksson et al., 2018b).